balderdashy/sails/README.md

 > If you'd like to contribute, please send a pull request!
 If you're thinking of biting off something big, or have some questions, join us on IRC at #sailsjs on freenode or email the Google group.

-### This branch is the release candiate for Sails v0.9.0.
+### This branch is the release candidate for Sails v0.9.0.

 + [Roadmap](https://github.com/balderdashy/sails/wiki/roadmap)